waterfalls11/Government-of-Len-Webpage/home.md

 ---

-# The Government of Len is here to ensure the well-being and safety of its citizens.
+# The Government of Len is here to ensure your well-being and safety.

 ## Information
 The Government of Len has undergone a restructuring following the ratification of a new Constitution.
 The updated Constitution has become the supreme law of Len, and a revised governmental structure is in effect.
 A new page explaining these changes has been published.